Joey Meneses Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 25th-ranked team ERA among all league pitching staffs (4.70).
+- The Phillies have a 4.65 team ERA that ranks 25th among all MLB pitching staffs.

-- The Phillies rank 12th in baseball in home runs given up (61 total, 1.1 per game).
+- Phillies pitchers combine to allow 61 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The Phillies will send Strahm (4-3) out to make his eighth start of the season.
-He is 4-3 with a 3.20 ERA and 52 strikeouts through 39 1/3 innings pitched.
+- Suarez (0-2 with a 7.13 ERA and 17 strikeouts in 17 2/3 innings pitched) gets the start for the Phillies, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.